stanleyz94/selenium-page-object-model-javascript/README.md

 # Selenium Page Object Model in Javascript with Jest

-Demonstrates a way of organizing Selenium Tests Using the Page Object Model for testing a simple registration page on [www.wizzair.com](https://wizzair.com/ "www.wizzair.com")
+Demonstrates a way of organizing Selenium Tests Using the Page Object Model for testing a simple registration page on [www.wizzair.com](https://wizzair.com/ "www.wizzair.com").
+This application uses Jest as testing framework and faker-js (library for generating fake data).

 > Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
 The advantage of the model is that it reduces code duplication and improves test maintenance.